cyaelcastro/Power-Wire-Monitoring-System/README.md

-# Power Wire Monitoring System
+# Power Wire Monitoring System :zap:

 The system is conformed by:
 - Monitoring dashboard developed with Express.js.
 Using Websockets and MQTT for the communication (@CYaelCastro)